babylonchain/networks/bbn-test-4/finality-providers/README.md

 - `--covenant-quorum=1`
 - `--network=signet`

-The public keys used in the flags `--staker-pk` and `--finality-provider-pk` can be different from each other or the same, depends on the setup and where the funds have been sent.
-Although, is recommended to keep the finality provider keyring offline, so try to use a separate account to create the transaction.
+The difference between `--staker-pk` and `--finality-provider-pk` is that the `--finality-provider-pk` flag specifies the public key of the finality provider being registered, while the `--staker-pk` flag specifies the Bitcoin public key that funds the deposit transaction.
+It is recommended that the finality provider public key should be securely stored and not hold any funds.
+Therefore, for creating the deposit transaction, it is recommended that one funds the deposit transaction with a separate public key (i.e. the `--staker-pk`) that holds the funds.

 ```shell
 stakercli transaction create-phase1-staking-transaction \